draftedus/tangram/tree/README.md

 `y_predict= 256_000 + 30_108 - 1_304 = 284_804`.

 We just went through a simple example of how to make predictions with a Tree Regressor.

+### Predicting Binary Classifier Outputs

-How does this work with classifiers?
+How do we use this method to make predictions with binary classifiers?
 Each leaf's value is now an intermediate value called a _logit_.
 To make our final prediction, we take the sum of the bias and outputs of each tree and pass it through the sigmoid function:

 `y_predict = sigmoid(bias + output_tree_1 + output_tree_2 + ...)`

+You can think of the sigmoid function as a special function that squashes values that range from -infinity to infinity to values that range from 0 to 1.

+### Predicting Multiclass Classifier Outputs

+Instead of training a single tree per round, we now train 3 trees per round, one for each class.
+To make a prediction:
+`y_predict = softmax(bias + output_round_1 + output_round_2 + ...)`

+where bias, and output\_\* are each vectors with n_classes entries.

 ## Training